Infrastructure as a Service

 IaaS customers pay on a per-use basis, typically by the hour, week or month.
 “Pay as you go” model eliminates the capital expense of deploying in-house hardware and software.
 Customers are able to self-provision this infrastructure, using a Web-based graphical user interface that serves as an IT operations management console for the overall environment.
 API access to the infrastructure may also be offered as an option.

-IaaS enable end users to deploy both virtual and dedicated bare metal servers, develop applications and run production-ready workload
+IaaS enable end users to deploy both virtual and dedicated bare metal servers, develop applications and run production-ready workload.

 IaaS is ideal for startups, development of new apps, fluctuant demand